alialfie/Online-Store-API/README.md

   can only be used while logged in and only when the user is an admin it shows all the users in the system.

+# used framework
+we used springboot framework in order to build our online store api

+# included libraries
+*java.util.List
+        *used to store user info during runtime and returning or printing it.
+*java.util.regex.Pattern
+        *used for defining text patterns used in UserValidator class.